infocusp/scaLR/README.md

     - `CallbackExecutor`, `EarlyStopping`, `ModelCheckpoints`, `TensorbaordLogging`
 - **data**:
     - `split_data`: function to obtain and store train/test/val splits
-    - `preprocess`: function is used to normalize the data.
+    - `preprocess`: This function is used to normalize the data.
 - **dataloader**:
     - `simple_dataloader`: generator object to prepare batch-wise data to pass through model.
 - **model**: